Nicca42/PoCBank/README.md

 --------------------|----------|----------|----------|----------|----------------|
 ```

+## Design Decisions
+This project uses mutexes, separation of concerns, modular testing, and optimization by using `solc` compiler.

 ## Planning
 This project uses inheritance.
-Initially it was not going to and I was going to have each contract as a seprate entity, but using the vairous functions from the bank contract without a parent class where the functions whould be unified prooved inefficient.
+Initially it was not going to and I was going to have each contract as a separate entity, but using the various functions from the bank contract without a parent class where the functions are be unified proved inefficient.
 <p align="center">
   <img
    src="https://github.com/Nicca42/PoCBank/blob/master/pocbank/img/Inheritance.JPG" alt="Inheritance"/>